dannywillems/o1vm-test/README.md

-# Test of a no-std program written in Rust for o1vm
+# Test of a no-std program written in Rust for o1vm (riscv32i edition)

 Add the riscv32i target:
 ```